-This document outlines how Health and Safety issues are managed within Crown Estate Scotland (CES).
+This document outlines how Health and Safety is managed within Crown Estate Scotland.
 The framework is based on the following essential principles:

-- Visible and active Health and Safety leadership from senior management and the Board with effective communication to staff on health and safety matters and integration of good health and safety management in decision making; and fostering a strong Health and Safety culture. - Workforce involvement by engaging and consulting the workforce in the promotion and achievement of safe and healthy working conditions and providing high quality training. - Assessment and review: identifying and managing risks; accessing competent advice; and monitoring, reporting and reviewing performance.
+- Visible and active Health and Safety leadership from the CEO, Directors, Senior Managers and the Board with effective communication to staff on health and safety matters and integration of good health and safety management in decision making; and fostering a strong Health and Safety culture. - Workforce involvement by engaging and consulting the workforce in the promotion and achievement of safe and healthy working conditions and providing high quality training. - Assessment and review: identifying and managing risks; accessing competent advice; and monitoring, reporting and reviewing performance.